kd1995-max/pytest-kumar-s/README.md

 In this case, the test will pass if the specified exception (`ZeroDivisionError`) is raised, which is useful for negative test cases.

----

-This section explains how to structure assertions, discover tests, and handle exceptions, making it easier for others to understand and maintain the testing framework.
-Let me know if you’d like any additional modifications!